Ben Bender

-Benjamin "Ben" Bender (born March 7, 2001) is an American professional soccer player who plays as a midfielder for Charlotte FC of Major League Soccer.
-Bender was the first overall selection in the 2022 MLS SuperDraft.
+Benjamin Bender (born March 7, 2001) is an American professional soccer player who plays as a midfielder for Philadelphia Union.
+He was the first overall selection in the 2022 MLS SuperDraft.

 Career

 Youth and college

 Prior to playing college soccer, Bender played youth soccer, from the age of 6 through 15 for Coach Barry Stitz and Fewster FC.
 The one-team, independent Fewster FC Club won 4 Maryland State Cups, 2 USYSA Regional Championships and played for the U15 USYSA National Championships in 2015 2015 USYSA U15 National Championships page.
 After USYSA changed their age categories (to birth year), Bender then played academy soccer, one season for the Philadelphia Union academy and four years for Baltimore Armour.
 Concurrently, Bender played high school soccer for Calvert Hall College High School in Towson, Maryland.
 With Calvert Hall, Bender served as the team's captain, being named an Allstate All-American his junior year, and earning honors from TopDrawerSoccer.com, All-Maryland Interscholastic Athletic Association honors, and was named a Baltimore Sun All-Metro selection.

 Ahead of the 2020 NCAA Division I men's soccer season, Bender signed a National Letter of Intent to play collegiately for the University of Maryland, College Park.
 Due to the COVID-19 pandemic and its impact on sporting events, Bender did not make his Maryland debut until February 19, 2021, starting in a 2–3 loss to Penn State.
 On March 27, 2021, Bender scored his first collegiate goal against Northwestern University.
 Bender would finish the 2020 season appearing in all 11 matches for the Terrapins, scoring twice.